Canberra Private Hospital

 • Stop smoking before any surgery or procedure, as smoking increases the risk of infection.

-During the period from April to June 2024, Canberra Private Hospital provided care to 1904 patients.
+During the last reporting period, Canberra Private Hospital provided care to 1806 patients.
 Through the diligent efforts of our doctors, staff, patients and visitors, we are proud to report zero post-surgical infections during this time.

 Hand hygiene